jacksanford1/mysite/content/about/index.md

 Hi, I'm Jack.

-I live in Austin, Texas.
-Previously I was a nomad for a year and before that I was in San Francisco for 6 years.
+I live in New York City.
+In the past, I've lived in Amsterdam, Austin, and San Francisco.

 I'm building [Sherlock](https://twitter.com/sherlockdefi) to make crypto a safer place for everyone.